mcibique/vue-testing-examples/README.md

 #### Mocking service dependencies

 Let's have a service which depends on other services.
-Before we even start writing tests, make sure that the dependency is really needed.
+Before we even start writing tests, ensure the dependency is really needed.
 Huge dependency trees are always hard to test and hard to maintain because of the complexity.
 You can try to decouple the services and separate their logic.
 If it's not possible, then you should always mock other services out.
 Consider the following services:

 ```js
 class ServiceA {